 Owners: Ruston and Shannon Weaver

-“Ruston and Shannon Weaver have taken an old run-down tavern and made it a hub of activity for the downtown core in Cle Elum.
+“Ruston and Shannon Weaver have taken an old, rundown tavern and made it a hub of activity for the downtown core in Cle Elum.
 Their business philosophy includes building a community in and around your business.
 This has been demonstrated by their block parties and keeping staff employed while sacrificing their own income.
 Their generosity has helped a new brewery, one that opened before COVID, to remain in operation.
-They have sponsored and promoted shared retail events with this business, and even organized a drop-off baby shower for these young owners, keeping spirits up during this hard time.
-Mike’s Tavern has taken the lead on promoting through social media.
-This has prompted many other businesses in also increase or use these tools.
-Generous, supportive and creative, Mike’s Tavern and the Weavers shine in our community.” -Debbie Bogart, Cle Elum
+They have sponsored and promoted shared retail events with this business and even organized a drop-off baby shower for these young owners, keeping spirits up during this hard time.
+Mike’s Tavern has taken the lead on promoting downtown through social media.
+This has prompted many other businesses to also increase or use these tools.
+Generous, supportive, and creative, Mike’s Tavern and the Weavers shine in our community.”—Debbie Bogart, Cle Elum

-Find them in person: 427 E 1st St, Cle Elum
+Find them in person: 427 E 1st Street, Cle Elum

 Find them online: https://www.facebook.com/mikestaverncleelum/

 How you can support locally: Order food and drink for carryout by calling 509-674-6801.
 We’re drooling over their special Taco Tuesday menus.